-In 2008, a small study (7 men, about 30 years of age) noted that Alpha GPC also might raise growth hormone levels after exercise, compared to a placebo.
-This study used 600 mg of an Alpha GPC supplement called “[easyazon_link keywords=”AlphaSize” locale=”US” tag=”mscscs-20″]AlphaSize[/easyazon_link]”
+In a small study (7 men, about 30 years of age) noted that Alpha GPC also might raise growth hormone levels after exercise, compared to a placebo.
+This study used 600 mg of an Alpha GPC supplement called Alpha Size.

-In 2012, another small study (8 men, about 25 years of age), noted that 1000 mg of alpha GPC enhanced not only growth hormone but fat burning ability too.
+In another study (8 men, about 25 years of age), noted that 1000 mg of alpha GPC enhanced not only growth hormone but fat-burning ability too.

 Another name for this is “velvet bean.”
-As I outlined in my review of Triverex, a mucuna pruriens was shown to improve sperm count and mobility in infertile men.
+The ingredient was also seen in Triverex. , Some evidence suggests mucuna pruriens may improve sperm count and mobility in infertile men.

-In 2011 a study involving 15 men showed that mucuna pruriens – combined with an herb, called Chlorophytum borivilianum – raised HGH, compared to placebo.
+In a study involving 15 men, it was noted that mucuna pruriens – combined with an herb, called Chlorophytum borivilianum – raised HGH, compared to placebo.
 But, did mucuna pruinens do it by itself?
 Unknown.

 Problems with this study include the fact that we don't know which raised HGH – mucuna pruriens or Chlorophytum borivilianum – and the researchers didn't tell us how much of each ingredient was used.
 They only told us the total added up to 2250 mg.

 Another name for this is Shilajit.
 No human HGH boosting effects could be located for this ingredient.